 Blue oyster mushrooms are one of the most popular types of mushrooms out there.
 Known for their ability to grow even in less-than-ideal conditions, they have become a very popular starter mushroom for beginners.
-In fact, mushroom growth kits for blue oyster mushrooms are extremely popular these days.
-Essentially, these kits take a lot of pain out of the process and make sure that the learning curve for beginners in terms of growing mushrooms isn’t too steep.
+In fact, blue oyster grow kits are extremely popular these days.
+Essentially, these mushroom grow kits take a lot of pain out of the process and make sure that the learning curve for beginners in terms of growing mushrooms isn’t too steep.
 The blue oyster mushroom is almost instantly recognizable due to its blue shape and meaty texture.
 In fact, it is often used as a healthier alternative to meat or seafood.
 Before we delve into how to cook these blue oyster mushrooms, let’s first look at the benefits that can give to any person looking to add them to their diet.

 Blue Oyster Mushrooms Benefits

 Blue oyster mushrooms are filled to the brim with rich nutrients that can lead you to a healthy lifestyle.
 One of those is vitamin D. Yes, that’s the same vitamin that you are supposed to get from sitting in the sunlight.
 These days, with long hours and the advent of work from home, people are barely going out of their houses anymore and are not able to fulfill their daily requirement of vitamin D. The benefits of vitamin D are only outweighed by the harm of not consuming enough of it.
 You can feel lethargic, weak and have low motivation to work throughout the day.
 This can adversely affect your productivity as well.
 In fact, vitamin D is incredibly important to make sure that your bones are strengthened as well.